- IFFM Awards 2018: Ranbir Kapoor's Sanju & Deepika Padukone's Padmaavat Lead The Nominations!

 He sings praises of Padmavati's beauty to Khilji and plants a seed in his mind that he can rule the entire world only if the Rajput queen is by his side.
 Thus the obsessed Turko-Afghan ruler begins his conquest to catch a glimpse of Rani Padmavati and capture her.

-Whenever it comes to magnificence and opulent frames on screen, there is no one better than Sanjay Leela Bhansali to pull you into the world of visual story-telling.
-Padmaavat is no different!
-It's humongously erected on the scale of grandeur and leaves you in awe of its beauty.
+Whenever it comes to magnificence and opulent frames on screen, there is no one better than Sanjay Leela Bhansali to pull you into the world of visual story-telling and Padmaavat is no different.
+Padmaavat is humongously erected on the scale of grandeur and leaves you in awe with its beauty and stellar acts.

 Unfortunately, the film suffers from some lethargic writing and fails to bring an emotional connect to the story.
 The snail-paced narrative especially in the first half makes it a tedious watch and leaves you with mixed feelings by the end.

 With Bhansali wanting to pack in a series of events in the runtime of about 2 hours and 44 minutes, the romance between Shahid- Deepika remains unexplored and Khilji's rise to power isn't clearly spelled out.
 While the film tells the tale of a popular folklore, the archaic idea of a woman commiting 'jauhar' to to save the ‘honour' of her husband, and her people may be found questionable by a section of the audience especially in today's times.